Hyskon (high molecular weight)

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when the medicine is injected.

-Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving high-molecular weight dextran.
+Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving high-molecular weight Hyskon.
 Your blood will also need to be tested daily during treatment, and you may also need chest x-rays.

 What happens if I miss a dose?